 Follow the same procedures when submitting claims for overseas (foreign) services as you would when submitting claims for stateside services.
 Claims for overseas services should include an English translation.
 Charges should be converted to U.S. dollars using the exchange rate applicable at the time the expense was incurred.
-We will provide translation and currency conversion services for claims for overseas (foreign) services.

-When we need more information Please reply promptly when we ask for additional information.
+When we need more information

+Please reply promptly when we ask for additional information.
 We may delay processing or deny your claim if you do not respond.